 I was born and raised in New York, where my parents emigrated from Belize in Central America.
 I studied at Williams College in the Berkshire Mountains, the American University in Cairo, Egypt, and the Johns Hopkins School for Advanced International Studies in Washington, D.C.
 At the University of California at Berkeley, I earned a Certificate of Journalism from the Summer Program for Minority Journalists.

 I began my journalism career as a newspaper reporter in Norfolk, Virginia.
 I worked at newspapers in the east, west, and south of the United States.
-More than 20 years ago, I left the SAN FRANCISCO CHRONICLE for Sicily and have been living in Europe since then.
+In 1994, I left the San Francisco Chronicle for Sicily and have been living in Europe since then.

 New York - any city - seems far away in time and space.

 Yet, I am still the child belly-laughing at “I Love Lucy”, reading books within arm’s reach from the Astoria Public Library, and studying ballet and tap in Manhattan.